List of Runaways story arcs: Parental Guidance

 As it turns out, it was not a resurrected Alex Wilder - it was a much younger version of Geoffrey Wilder, Alex's late father.
 After Victor has a nightmare about killing his friends under Ultron's influence, Chase confesses to being jealous of Victor, someone his parents would have loved.
 Nico tells Gert she wishes that Gert will become the leader, if something happens.
 The teenagers go to stop a crime in the middle of the night, but discover the younger Geoffrey Wilder and a new version of the Pride.
 In a twisted turn of events, the New Pride takes control of Victor, Gert finds out that Nico kissed Chase, and the New Pride kidnaps Molly.
 Before they can rescue Molly, they have to repair the Leapfrog - in this period, the Runaways' personal issues begin to get to them: Molly's absence, Gert breaks up with Chase, and Nico learns that the New Pride is getting their information through Victor (much to his shock).
 Just as the group breaks into a full-blown explosion, Karolina Dean returns to stop the fight.

 After telling the team why she and Xavin have returned to Earth, Victor finds out that the new Pride has been using him as a spy cam, and finds that the broadcast was coming from the Minoru Summer Home.
 Xavin asks the team if she can help.
 The team goes arrives at the Minoru Summer Home and finds the new Pride have moved out and the weapons cabinet is empty.
 The Runaways find the New Pride at the Griffith Observatory and a fight starts, but instead of the killing Molly, in the end, Geoffrey Wilder kills Gert.
 The New Pride, who'd been tricked by Wilder the entire time learn the truth about his intentions.
-Nico Minoru uses the Staff of One spell "Forget" to send Wilder back to his time, with his memory lost.
+Nico uses the Staff of One spell "Forget" to send Wilder back to his time, with his memory lost.
 In the present day, Chase runs away.